Dhrubajyoticoder/FlavourFusion/README.md

 ## API Usage

-cook.io utilizes the Edamam Recipe API to fetch recipe data.
+FlavourFusion utilizes the Edamam Recipe API to fetch recipe data.
 It's important to note that there is a limitation to the API usage: not more than 10 calls/requests can be sent within a minute.
 As a result, users may experience a short delay when accessing certain features of the website.